-Stepping out of the pool to order a cocktail?
-Unthinkable.
-There’s just something irresistibly indulgent about a swim-up bar.
-Leave the towel on your lounge chair and splash, sip, repeat at these eight memorable in-water watering holes.
+When you’re on vacation, stepping out of the pool to order a cocktail is unthinkable.
+The injustice!
+There’s something irresistible about a swim-up bar, where you can order another round without exiting the pool or even putting on shoes.
+So leave the towel on your lounge chair and splash, sip, repeat at these eight memorable in-water watering holes.

-If day drinking in a hidden cove sounds like a tempting way to while away an afternoon, hit up Grotto Bar.
-Tucked away from the resort’s shriek- and laughter-inducing water slides and activity pool and accessible via a quick swim under rock formations, it’s craftier than many in-water bars.
-Order the Smoking Guava, with Cazadores reposado tequila, El Silencio mezcal, lime, guava and habañero bitters, and follow it up with a potent Painkiller.
+If day drinking in a hidden cove sounds like a tempting way to while away an afternoon, visit Grotto Bar.
+Tucked away from the resort’s shriek- and laughter-inducing water slides and accessible via a quick swim under rock formations, it’s craftier than many in-water bars.
+Order the Smoking Guava, with Cazadores reposado tequila, El Silencio mezcal, lime, guava and habanero bitters, and follow it with a potent Painkiller.
 Snag one of the coveted barstools or tables, and you won’t believe how quickly the hours fly by.
 You’ve been warned.

-There’s ample space at the swim-up bar at this all-inclusive resort in the D.R., accessible both from the water and pool deck, though it does get packed, especially at happy hour and when the DJ is spinning during foam parties.
-But it’s major draw is the location along the massive 1,312-foot-long river-style pool with cozy nooks, built-in Jacuzzi bubbles and easy access from swim-up suites.
+There’s ample space at the swim-up bar in this all-inclusive resort in the D.R., accessible both from the water and pool deck.
+It does get packed, especially at happy hour and when the DJ is spinning during foam parties.
+But its major draw is the location along the massive 1,312-foot-long river-style pool with cozy nooks, built-in Jacuzzi bubbles and easy access from swim-up suites.
 The signature drink is a fruity, blended concoction with pineapple, orange, coconut and grenadine.
-For something a tad more thirst-quenching, opt for a cucumber or rosemary Gin & Tonic.
+For a more thirst-quenching drink, opt for a cucumber or rosemary Gin & Tonic.